Damian-Zuk/proton2d/README.md

 # proton

 ## About
-<b>Proton2D</b> is an open-source game engine specifically designed to create 2D platformer games.
+<b>Proton2D</b> is a simple open-source game engine specifically designed for making 2D platformer games.

-### Main Features:
+The main features of the engine are:
-- Game Editor (written using <a href="https://github.com/ocornut/imgui">ImGui</a>)
+- Game Editor written using <a href="https://github.com/ocornut/imgui">ImGui</a> library,
-- Entity Component System (ECS) architecture (powered by the <a href="https://github.com/skypjack/entt">EnTT</a> library)
+- Entity Component System (ECS) architecture powered by the <a href="https://github.com/skypjack/entt">EnTT</a> library,
-- Integrated external physics engine <a href="https://github.com/erincatto/box2d">Box2D</a>.
+- External Physics Engine <a href="https://github.com/erincatto/box2d">Box2D</a>,
+- Prebuilt Entity Components,
-- Scene system to manage game entities.
+- Scenes system to manage game entities,
-- Native C++ Entity Scripting.
+- Native C++ Entity Scripting,
-- Spritesheet support.
+- Spritesheet support,
-- Spritesheet tile based animation.
+- Spritesheet Tile-based Animation,
-- Resizable sprites (9-scaling method).
+- Resizable Sprites using the 9-scaling method,
-- Entity prefabs (which will be reworked).
+- Entity Prefabs (which will be reworked).

 <details>
 <summary><b>Game Editor Preview (expand)</b></summary>